Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_native_sdk_java_example/connectors_native_sdk_java_example.md

 - how to pause and resume connector

 ### Configuring resources
 To configure resources got to the `Data Sync` tab.
+This tab displays a list of the repositories already configured for ingestion.
-Usually there should be the list of the already configured resources, but right now it should be empty.
+When opened for the first time the list should be empty.
-To configure resource press the `Add resource` button, this should display a popup (or not).
-Input the organisation name and repository name of the GitHub repository you wish to get the data from in the designated fields.
+To configure a resource type the organisation and repository names in the designated fields, then press `Queue ingestion` button.

 For example:

-By default, newly added resource is disabled (or not).
-It has to be enabled manually.
-Each resource can be enabled and disabled individually, but all of them will follow a global schedule for processing.
+The definition for a new resource will be saved, and it will be picked up by the scheduler according to the global schedule.

 [//]: # (todo update when the ui is done)

 ### Ingestion process
+Ingestion process is handled using a `Scheduler Task` and `Task Reactor` components.
-Ingestion is managed by a scheduler task which adds the resources to the dispatcher queue according to the global schedule.
+The scheduler picks up the defined resources according to the global schedule and submits them as `Work Items` to the dispatcher queue.
-Items from that queue are then spread among the workers that perform actual ingestion.
+Then task reactor component called `Dispatcher` picks them up and splits between the defined number of workers.
+Each worker performs the actual ingestion for every item from the queue that it picks up.
+Singular ingestion of a resource consists of fetching the data from the endpoints in the GitHub API and then saving them in the designated tables in the sink database.
-This connector fetches all the data on every run, saves completely new records and updates old records.
+For this example purposes all the data is fetched in every run, which results in new records being added to the table and old records being updated.
-The ingested data contains issues, pull requests and commits from the specified repository.
+Additionally, execution of each `Work Item` includes logging data like start date, end date, number of ingested rows, status etc. to internal connector tables, which are then used for statistics purposes.

 ### Viewing statistics
 The daily use screen contains a chart with the information about recent ingestion.
 The data is based on the internal connector view called `AGGREGATED_CONNECTOR_STUTS`.